MoneemSuibgui/JUnit5__mockito/README.md

   Testing Repositories using JUnit5 and some Assertions methods Use mockito by creating mock objects and testing our Services
 ```

-#### We will use JUnit5 and Mockito for unit testing application
+#### Writing Tests: We will use JUnit5 and Mockito for unit testing application
-### Writing Tests:
 ```
   Create test classes and methods using annotations (e.g., @Test).
   Use JUnit assertions and Mockito for mocking external dependencies.
  ```

 #### Installation and Usage:
-## clone/fork this repo, then git pull to get the latest changes
+##### clone/fork this repo, then git pull to get the latest changes

-## Dependencies : add dependencies to pom.xml file (make sure you have the necessary dependencies for testing)
+### Dependencies : add dependencies to pom.xml file (make sure you have the necessary dependencies for testing)
 ```
   <!-- DEPENDENCIES FOR STARTING SPRING PROJECTS-->
 		<dependency>